Yanir-R/GlitchPage/README.md

 - [Motivation](#Motivation)

 ## Introduction
-This is tiny Clone that design from [Glitch Teams page](https://glitch.com/teams) in the imagination that they could have had a component of ‘donations’ on their site
+This is a tiny Clone that was designed from [Glitch Teams page](https://glitch.com/teams) in the imagination that they could have had a component of ‘donations’ on their site

 ## Features
 - [x] Simple Form Validations